 John Stewart (1919-2017) lived a long and fascinating life.
-Born in London and raised in Paris he was drafted in the British Army – a six-year stint, of which three-and-a-half were spent in POW camps on the River Kwai, and which he survived thanks to his ability to learn Korean.
-It was only in 1951, after a long period searching for a career that he discovered photography.
+Born in London and raised in Paris, he was drafted into the British Army – a six-year stint, of which three-and-a-half were spent in POW camps on the River Kwai, which he survived thanks to his ability to learn Korean.
+It was only in 1951, after a long period of searching for a career, that he discovered photography.
 He went to New York with shots of Picasso, Matisse and Braque, and attended Alexey Brodovitch’s weekly classes.

-In the mid-Seventies, Stewart first abandoned advertising and later editorial work: turning to still-life, he devoted himself exclusively to producing his own images.
+In the mid-70s, Stewart first abandoned advertising and later editorial work, turning to still-life and devoting himself exclusively to producing his own images.
 Paradoxically, his years in Asia greatly influenced both his vision and his travels.
-Although he works wherever he finds his subjects, he favours the studio with its set space and its controllable light.
-In these images Stewart strove to ‘make’ photographs rather than ‘take’ them and the results are far removed from his photo-journalist roots.
+Although he worked wherever he found his subjects, he favoured the studio with its set space and controllable light.
+In these images, Stewart strove to ‘make’ photographs rather than ‘take’ them and the results are far removed from his photo-journalist roots.
 Classical, intuitive and imbued with a powerful stillness, he manages to get beyond the surface, transmitting more than just the subject in each photograph.

 The Fresson Process:

 To help him in his quest to ‘create’ photographs rather than ‘take’ them, Stewart often used a 19th century process of making photographic prints known as Charcoal Printing.
 It is still practiced in Paris by the descendants of the inventor, Theodore-Henri Fresson, and uses pigments rather than silver salts which, according to Stewart, ‘allow for deep, powerful blacks and a kind of sensuality unknown in conventional painting.’